boniolp/boniolp.github.io/_pages/publi.md

 ---

 * Paul Boniol, Mohammed Meftah, Emmanuel Remy, Themis Palpanas. **dCAM: Dimension-wise Class Activation Map for Explaining Multivariate Data Series Classification**.
-In Proceedings of the 2022 International Conferenceon Management of Data(SIGMOD’22), 2022
+In Proceedings of the 2022 International Conference on Management of Data (SIGMOD’22), 2022

 ---